jbosstools/jbosstools-arquillian/README.md

 - validation
 It will be possible to validate if the classes/resources that are used within the test are included in the deployment as well as if the classes/resources included in the deployment exist.
 - the new Arquillian TestNG Test Case wizard
-- add the Deployment method using the Java Editor context menu
 - the Arquillian Deployment View a separate view that would show Arquillian deployment archive.
 - the Arquillian WTP facet